 I didn’t stay quiet for long, did I?

-I’ve admitted this blog is mainly for me to work through my weight and health challenges.
-So don’t be surprised when I change my mind.
-Sometimes writing it out helps me work things out.
 I realized I haven’t necessarily been very consistent with my efforts.
 Aside from the almost 6 week mandatory post surgery rest, I’ve probably been all over the place.
 Feel better? - Do more!
 Ouch, it hurts? – Why would that be?
 Kidding.
 But still.
 I decided I need to get with it and keep an actual pain log and do something consistently for at least a week and track and see what happens.
 I tried to figure out a pain log before, but I kept changing my mind on the format.
 There wasn’t enough room in my existing health-tracking calendar.
 What to develop instead?
 Or overhaul my existing tracking instead?
 Excel can create graphs (not that I have made recent graphs, still there’s potential).
 Word has more space.
 You wouldn’t believe how much trouble I had finding amiable free online calendar templates.
 Should I color-code things?
 How many days do I want to be able to see at a time?
 In short, I got bogged down and didn’t track my aches and pains anyway.
 I believe I have a calendar format to my liking now, so let’s do this.

 Here is my resolve for the week.